 Five street typologies compose the RiverBend street network.
-A defining feature of the RiverBend district is integration with the existing city street, South Park Avenue.
-With a ninety-foot right of way that is lined with new mixed use commercial buildings, South Park Avenue connects RiverBend to the Old First Ward, Larkin district and downtown to the north, as well as Hickory Woods to the immediate east, and the balance of South Buffalo.
-All street widths accommodate bike lanes - either shared or dedicated lanes - in both directions and space for potential transit in the future, such as a trolley or streetcar, to be integrated into the street.
-RiverBend Drive and South Park Avenue will have a dedicated bike lane, and the remaining internal steets will have wide shared lanes with space to accommodate both vehicles and bicyclists.
+A defining feature of the RiverBend district is the integration with the existing city street, South Park Avenue, in the northern half of the site.
+With a ninety-foot right of way that is lined with new mixed use commercial buildings, South Park Avenue connects RiverBend to the First Ward, Larkin district and downtown to the north, as well as Hickory Woods to the immediate east, and the balance of South Buffalo.
+The street width accommodates bike lanes in both directions and space for potential transit in the future, such as a trolley or streetcar, to be integrated into the street.

 Currently, South Park Avenue is the only existing road linking RiverBend to its surroundings.
 A new north-south connection will be created that extends from Tifft Street at the southern boundary of RiverBend and along the eastern edge of the site along the existing Rittling right of way, before crossing the site south of the containment cell.
-This alignment of RiverBend Drive does not travel through the light industrial area of site, below the containment cell, allowing this area to remain extremely flexible for large parcel development in the future.
+This alignment of RiverBend Drive does not travel through the industrial area of site, below the containment cell, allowing this area to remain extremely flexible for large parcel development in the future.
 RiverBend Drive is the gateway street within the plan and its course allows drivers through the site to take in the view of the MeadowWorks Park before arriving at the dramatic bend in the Buffalo River where the new Waterfront Promenade and Marina District converge, presenting a strong arrival image for new development.
-RiverBend Drive varies from a seventy feet right-of-way through the southern area of the site up to a ninety-three feet right-of-way as it exits the promenade area and turns into the denser, mixed use northern district.
-In the northern, mixed use districts of the site, RiverBend Drive accommodates a two-lane, two-way street with parking on both sides, a bicycle lane, and generous pedestrian zones with dedicated sidewalks and integrated bioswales for stormwater management.
+Riverbend Drive varies from a one-hundred-twenty feet right-ofway through the southern area of the site down to a eighty five feet right-of-way as it exits the promenade area and turns into the denser, mixed use northern district.
+This narrower width still accommodates a two-lane, two-way street with parking on both sides and generous pedestrian zones with dedicated sidewalk and integrated bioswales for stormwater management.

 Building off of South Park Avenue and RiverBend Drive, the two primary streets in the development, are a series of smaller connective streets that create a flexible urban grid that organizes future development.
-The southern zone remains largely uninterrupted by public roads in order to retain the large, flexible parcels that are desirable for light industrial development.
+The southern zone remains largely uninterrupted by public roads in order to retain the large, flexible parcels that are desirable for industrial development.
 Entrance to these parcels is provided through a connection to RiverBend Drive.
 Within the northern zone, a network of smaller east-west and north-south connector streets provide access to future development and parking while extending the walkable, human-scale pattern of South Park Avenue and RiverBend Drive.